Financial Institutions Group

 We advised two major UK retail and investment banks on the UK and EU bank structural reform regimes and the reorganisation and restructuring required to meet the complex UK ring-fencing requirements by the regulatory deadline of 1 January 2019.

 We advised OneSavings Bank on its recommended all-share combination with the UK specialist mortgage bank, Charter Court Financial Services Group.
-This combination will create one of the largest challenger banks in the UK.
+This combination creates one of the largest challenger banks in the UK.

-We advised Prudential on the proposed demerger of its UK and European business (M&G Prudential), resulting in two separately listed companies.
-M&G Prudential will be an independent UK & Europe savings and investment provider.
+We advised Prudential on the proposed demerger of its US business, Jackson Financial Inc., and before that on the demerger of its UK and European business (M&G Prudential), resulting in two separately listed companies and M&G Prudential becoming an independent UK & Europe savings and investment provider.

 We advised Arrow Global on the establishment of a pan-European investment fund focusing on investments into European credit, including non-performing loans.